 - Red Dead Online’s ‘Blood Money’ update introduces first train robbery

-- Is Red Dead Online worth playing in 2021?
+- Is Red Dead Online worth playing ?